 What Do Accountants Do?

-An accountants job description may include the word “bookkeeper” because accountants are sometimes referred to as such.
-However, an accountant is more than someone who makes sure financial records are correctly kept and maintained.
-The job description of an accountant can lack the words “CPA” due to the fact that an accountant can work as an accountant without taking the CPA exam.
+The job description of an accountant can lack the words “CPA.”
+An accountant can work as an accountant without taking the CPA exam.
 But they cannot use the CPA designation next to their name because they haven’t taken or passed the CPA exam.
-Just about anyone can do the work of an accountant as long as they have undergone the training to do so, but their job prospects are limited unless they earn a degree or pass the CPA exam.
+Just about anyone can do the work of an accountant as long as they have undergone the training to do so.
+Their job prospects are limited unless they earn online accounting degrees or pass the CPA exam.

 How Do I Become an Accountant?

-Even though an accountant has to take more credit hours than the average degree program, it’s still a four-year course and undergraduates will depart their school the same time as all other programs.
+An accountant has to take more credit hours than the average accounting program offers.
+It’s still a four-year course and undergraduates will depart their school the same time as all other programs.
 When asking “how long does it take to become an accountant?”, the answer will always be four years.
-The extra credit hours required by the state are included in the degree program in order to enable a student to start their career upon graduation.
-However, a student who does not pass the CPA exam can still work as an accountant, but they won’t be able to practice as an accountant without restrictions unless they get their license.
+The extra credit hours required by the state are included in the accounting program to enable a student to start their career upon graduation.
+A student who does not pass the CPA exam can still work as an accountant.
+They won’t be able to practice as an accountant without restrictions unless they get their license.

 - Bank tellers